 AntiqueWeekendtakes place in more than a half dozen

 small rural Texas communities at a midpoint between Houston and Austin.

-takes place the first weekend of April and October
+takes place over two and one-half weeks that end the first weekend of April and October

-What started as three days now spans three weeks
+What started decades ago as three days now spans

 leading many to call it Antiques Week.
 If the

 shows continues to grow they may call it Antiques

 Month some day!